Vietnam jails blogger snatched from Thailand

-A Vietnamese blogger who was reportedly abducted from Thailand last year has been sentenced to 12 years in prison for disseminating anti-party and anti-state content, according to local media reports.
+A Vietnamese blogger who was reportedly abducted from Thailand last year has been sentenced to 12 years in prison, according to local media reports.

 Duong Van Thai was charged with posting articles on social media accounts that defamed the government, and allegedly tried to incite people to participate in disruptive activities, according to the news website of Ha Tinh province.